Ismailism: Imamate

-For this sect, the Imām is the manifestation of truth, and hence he is their path of salvation to God.

 Classical Ismāʿīlī doctrine holds that divine revelation had been given in six periods (daur) entrusted to six prophets, who they also call Natiq (Speaker), who were commissioned to preach a religion of law to their respective communities.
+The Imām is the manifestation of truth, and hence he is the path of salvation to God.

 Whereas the Natiq was concerned with the rites and outward shape of religion, the inner meaning is entrusted to a Wasi (Representative).
 The Wasi would know the secret meaning of all rites and rules and would reveal them to small circles of initiates.
 The Natiq and the Wasi are in turn succeeded by a line of seven Imāms, who guard what they received.
 The seventh and last Imām in any period becomes the Natiq of the next period.
 The last Imām of the sixth period, however, would not bring about a new religion of law but rather supersede all previous religions, abrogate the law and introduce din Adama al-awwal ("the original religion of Adam") practised by Adam and the angels in paradise before the fall, which would be without ritual or law but consist merely in all creatures praising the creator and recognizing his unity.
 This final stage was called the Qiyamah.